Can I Sue for Common Area Premises Liability Injuries in NYC?

 People who live and work in New York City rely on elevators every day to get where we have to go.
 We may even take them for granted, without considering that an elevator is a complex mechanism that requires constant maintenance to function properly.

 Elevator maintenance and repair is highly regulated, but sometimes accidents happen.
 When they do, the results can be devastating, often resulting in serious injury or death for elevator passengers.
-If you or someone you love has been injured or killed in an elevator accident, you have the right to reach out to an experienced elevator accident attorney to discuss your eligibility for compensation.
+If you or someone you love has been injured or killed in an elevator accident, you have the right to reach out to an experienced New York elevator accident attorney to discuss your eligibility for compensation.

 Residents of New York City in the winter months appreciate what “cold” means – especially if your apartment has faulty heating.
 With temperatures dropping as low as 14 degrees, with snow and ice, a cold apartment is a nightmare.
 If you are living with heating problems and a faulty radiator, do you have a case against your landlord?
 The answer is very likely that you do.